edwineee2014/edwineee2014/README.md

 - 👋 Hi, I’m @edwineee2014
 - 👀 I’m interested in ...gaining hidden insights from data which can be used to build intelligence around operations in form of Models to inform smart and clever business decision.
-I guess i am a Machine Learning Engineer
+I guess that makes me a Machine Learning Engineer
 - 🌱 I’m currently learning ...R, MySQL, Hive, Tableau and Hadoop and fascinated at the experience of using these tools to solve business problems
 - 💞️ I’m looking to collaborate on ...
 New projects in any area or domain involving the  generation of Meta data from which insights can be generated and gained.
 Where i can contribute and learn
 - 📫 How to reach me ...by my mobile-+2348168259712 and dariuscyrus7819@gmail.com